Foodfarmnewstv

 Thursday, 13 March 2025

-Failure to fully leverage NCAM's capability is not only stunting the growth of Nigeria’s agricultural sector, but also exacerbating food insecurity, reducing the efficiency of smallholder farmers with high reliance on costly foreign imports.
+Failure to fully leverage NCAM's capability is not only stunting the growth of Nigeria’s agricultural sector, but also exacerbating food insecurity, reducing the efficiency of smallholder farmers with high reliance on costly foreign imported machineries.

-NCAM established in the early 1980s has the clear mandate to reduce the heavy reliance on manual labor and to develop indigenous agricultural technologies suited to Nigeria’s unique farming environment.
-Its mandate includes the research and development of local agricultural machinery, training of farmers on mechanized farming techniques, and the promotion of mechanization as a tool for enhancing agricultural productivity across the country.
+NCAM established in the early 80s has the clear mandate to reduce the heavy reliance on manual labor and to develop indigenous simple agricultural technologies suited to Nigeria’s unique farming environment.
+Its mandate includes the research and development of local agricultural machineries, training of farmers on mechanized farming techniques, and the promotion of mechanization as a tool for enhancing agricultural productivity across the country.

-However, over the years, this strategic mechanization centre has been sidelined by not being exhaustively engaged with local production to enhance its productivity efficiency.
+However, over the years, this strategic mechanization centre has been used to capacity to enhance food productivity for sustainability through exhaustive use of its mandate.

 The government’s focus on importing tractors and other machinery from abroad has not only created an illusion of progress, but not also addressing the underlying structural problems within Nigeria's agricultural sector.
 It is noted that imported machineries, though seemingly advanced, often failed to suite the specific needs of Nigerian farmers with high financial implications.